 At the first Bay Area Hackathon in mid-2009, the topic du jour was "pre-tested commits."
 As potential implementations of the concept were discussed over burgers from Brickhouse in downtown San Francisco, we realized as a group a few things: first, those burgers were delicious, but more importantly: pre-testing commits is very-SCM dependent and involves a lot of moving parts.
-One of the positive changes that came out shortly after the meet up was the support for "Concurrent Builds", allowing a job to be executed concurrently on different slaves, a precursor to pre-tested commit support.
+One of the positive changes that came out shortly after the meet up was the support for "Concurrent Builds", allowing a job to be executed concurrently on different agents, a precursor to pre-tested commit support.
 Fervor for the pre-tested commit feature lowered as time went on, the feature being too dependent on the SCM itself was generally accepted as the reasoning behind the feature languishing.

 Chances are the feature is in fact too large for Hudson to support alone.
 It requires Hudson, the SCM and likely a third tool to work in concert together to perform such a feat.